dgraph-io/dgraph-docs/content/graphql/quick-start/index.md

   parent = "graphql"
 +++

-Go from an empty Dgraph database to a running GraphQL API in just one step!
+You might be familiar with GraphQL types, fields and resolvers.
+Perhaps you've written an app that adds GraphQL over a REST endpoint or maybe over a relational database.
+If so, you know how GraphQL sits over those sources and issues many queries to translate the REST/relational data into something that looks like a graph.

-Just define the schema of your graph and how you’d like to search it; Dgraph does the rest.
+There's none of that with Dgraph : you can generate a running GraphQL API with the associated graph backend just by dpeloying the GraphQL schema of your API; Dgraph does the rest.

 ## Prerequisite : Run Dgraph